 - Were you a passenger on a bus that was involved in an accident?

 These are but a few of the many types of bus accidents handled by the Law Office of Cohen & Jaffe, LLP.
-Contact us today for a free consultation with our Nassau County personal injury attorneys.
-We help victims of bus accidents on Long Island and nearby areas including Nassau County, Suffolk County and Queens.
-Personal injury handled personally.
+Contact us today for a free consultation.
+We help victims of bus accidents on Long Island and nearby areas, including Nassau County, Suffolk County, and Queens.

 As with any auto accident, the legal responsibility for serious injuries in a bus accident will fall on the party who was negligent in causing the accident – in other words, who was at fault.
-Bus companies typically carry higher limits on insurance than drivers of regular passenger vehicle, as they are responsible for the safety of many.
+Bus companies typically carry higher limits on insurance than drivers of regular passenger vehicles, as they are responsible for the safety of many people.

 Drivers who work for a business, such as those who operate tour buses or shuttles, should be covered by commercial insurance policies.
-The company can also be held responsible for the negligence of a driver.
+The company can also be held responsible for a driver’s negligence, as they’re responsible for ensuring their drivers are upholding their legal duty of care.
 A bus company may have even more legal responsibility based on “common carrier” laws.
 The idea behind this law is that drivers who are providing a public service must provide an especially high degree of safety and security to passengers.

-It is important to get an independent investigation of the accident performed under the supervision of an attorney who has your best interests in mind.
-Your lawyer may work with accident reconstructionists and other experts to determine what really caused the crash and what role the bus driver or other responsible parties played.
+It is important to have an independent investigation of the accident performed under the supervision of an attorney who has your best interests in mind.
+Your bus accident attorney may work with an accident reconstructionist and other experts to determine what really caused the crash and what role the bus driver or other responsible parties played.
 There may also be safety issues with the design or maintenance of the bus, as well as other factors that could indicate liability on the part of others.

 No matter what the circumstances you are involved in, the lawyers at the Law Office of Cohen & Jaffe, LLP will bring a critical eye to every piece of relevant evidence to build a strong case that ensures the most successful recovery.

 Get Help from Our Long Island Bus Accident Lawyers